 Let the thought of the Transfiguration encourage each one of us today, to do the little God demands of us, so that when we pass out of this life we may be assured of seeing Christ in his glory, ready to welcome us into his everlasting, glorious kingdom.

-The Station at Rome is in the church of St. Mary in Dominica, on Monte Celio.
+The station church at Rome is in St. Mary in Dominica, on Monte Celio.
 Tradition tells us that in this basilica was the diaconicum of which St. Lawrence had charge, and from which he distributed to the poor the alms of the Church.

 Commentary for the Readings in the Extraordinary Form:

 Second Sunday of Lent

 "Behold, there appeared to them Moses and Elias talking together with Him" (Gospel).